radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/01-overview.md

 ![An image showing ](Media/expert-mode.jpg)

-Figure 1.
-2: Switching Control Panel to Expert Mode
+Figure 2: Switching Control Panel to Expert Mode

->**Note - The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
+>[!note] The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
 The mode is saved on a per-role basis.**